 The ICS exchange team is excited to capture exchange student experiences on our StoryMap site.

-The Journey Across Borders storymap is a project from students for students.
+The Journey Across Borders StoryMap is a project from students for students.
 Check out the preview below or go directly to the site

 StoryMaps is an online storytelling tool that allows you to easily create compelling interactive content that combines maps, multimedia and text.